 We aim to broaden and deepen students' knowledge and understanding of the world around them.
-Our students will be independent thinkers, who are scientifically literate and numerate so that they are empowered to apply their understanding to new problems and contexts.
+Our students will become independent thinkers who are scientifically literate and numerate so that they are empowered to apply their understanding to new problems and contexts.